yomidevs/yomitan/README.md

     `{onyomi}` | Onyomi (Chinese reading) for the Kanji expressed as Hiragana.
     `{url}` | Address of the web page in which the Kanji appeared in.

+When creating your model for Yomichan, *please make sure that you pick a unique field to be first*; fields that will contain `{expression}` or `{character}` are ideal candidates.
+Anki does not require duplicate flashcards to be added to a deck and uses the first field in the model to check for duplicates.
+If, for example, you have `{reading}` configured to be the first field in your model and already have <ruby>橋<rt>はし</rt></ruby> in your deck, you will not be able to create a flashcard for <ruby>箸<rt>はし</rt></ruby>, because they share the same reading.

 ### Flashcard Creation ###

 Once Yomichan is configured, it becomes trivial to create new flashcards with a single click.
 You will see the following